najaeda/naja/README.md

 primitive libraries described using the Python interface can be found in the [primitives](https://github.com/xtofalex/naja/blob/main/primitives) directory.

 A Verilog dumper is included in SNL API.
+See [here](https://github.com/xtofalex/naja/blob/main/src/snl/formats/verilog/backend/SNLVRLDumper.h).

 ## Snippets
 ### c++